-9.1 In order for staff to be able to understand and discharge their safeguarding and child protection duties, Gosford Park Primary School has committed to training staff throughout the academic year.
-All staff members will be made aware of Gosford Park Primary School's safeguarding processes and structures and will receive training on these as part of their induction.
-As part of this training and their annual refresher, they will also receive;
+- 9.1 In order for staff to be able to understand and discharge their safeguarding and child protection duties, Gosford Park Primary School has committed to training staff throughout the academic year.
+All staff members will be made aware of Gosford Park Primary School's safeguarding processes and structures and will receive training on these as part of their induction. - This 'Safeguarding and Child Protection Policy'; - The staff Code of Conduct - Copies of Part 1 and/or Annex A of Keeping Children Safe in Education (September 2024) - School procedures for Children Absent from Education - The school Behaviour Policy - 9.2 As part of this training and their annual refresher, they will also receive training appropriate to the audience and may include the following - Contextual safeguarding